 Ainsworth Hot Springs

-Just 15 minutes from Kaslo or Balfour, and 40 minutes from Nelson, a visit to the world-famous Ainsworth Hot Springs is a quintessential part of any trip to our region.
+Just 15 minutes from Kaslo or Balfour, and 40 minutes from Nelson, the famous Ainsworth Hot Springs Resort is a quintessential part of any trip to our region.

 Originating in the Cody Caves area, the water is naturally heated two kilometres beneath the surface as it filters through porous rock.
 Hydraulic pressure then forces the water upwards where it emerges at a steamy 47C.